The Basics of Trend Trading

 Neutral Trends

 Neutral trends tend to represent a break between rising or falling trends during which stock price moves up and down in small increments during an extended period of time.
-This occurs as the price bounces back and forth between what is known as levels of support and resistance.
+This occurs as the price bounces back and forth between levels of support and resistance, with the range between the two possibly being more narrow than in a rising or falling trend.

 Think of it a bit like ping-ponging between the floor and ceiling of supply and demand.
 At this point the price is moving “sideways,” and if you plot the trend lines they will look horizontal and flat.